How to speed up SketchUp effectively on Mac

 - Select Shadows to deselect the Shadow menu item.

 If you plan on retaining your Fog and Shadows for the final render, don’t forget to turn them back on before exporting.

 Optimize login items and launch agents

 In my practice, I’ve found that following the steps above gets me 70% of the way there in terms of getting more speed out of my Mac.
 However, if you review your RAM usage closely (say through Activity Monitor), you’ll notice hundreds of megabytes being spent on some little processes you might not even know are currently running.
 Most of them are otherwise inconspicuous as they start up together with your macOS.
-When you notice SketchUp slow down, they just need to go:
+When you notice SketchUp slow down, you might find this Mac utility incredibly helpful:

 - Get CleanMyMac X (for free here).

 - Open the app and go to Optimization under the Speed tab.